lena-dantoni/light_study/Rhino Files/ReadMe.md

 Dayligh_Simulation : The grasshopper file I use to simulate my daylight analysis.
 I used the hydra shared by Mostapha Roudsari (you can find it at this link : <a href="http://hydrashare.github.io/hydra/viewer?owner=mostaphaRoudsari&fork=hydra_1&id=Honeybee_Annual_Daylight_Simulation_Example&slide=0&scale=1&offset=0,0">:pencil:</a>) named Honeybee Daylight Simulation Example as a basis.

-Daylight_data : An excel document that gathers all the data I need for my study (excel sheet named "Rhino").
-These data come from the daylight simulation.
+Rhino_data : An excel document that gathers all the data I need for my study.
+These data come from the daylight simulations I conducted with Rhino.

 Photos : A file with all the screenshots I took.